yoctoalex/f5-agility-labs-dns/docs/class6/intro.rst

 Pre-Requisites
 --------------

 For the F5 Agility Lab session we recommend that you access the F5 Unified Demo Environment (UDF) session/class, which contains a Windows VM instance with all of the required software pre-installed.
+You will then open a remote RDP session into your personal instance with the credentials provided in the `RDP Access Instructions for UDF Windows VM <http://>`_.

 Alternatively, if you'd like to install the software on your computer (and if organization permits to do so), you can install the following software to complete the lab: